-UCL's insurance policy provides for negligent and non-negligent harm for all studies but in line with current sponsor's arrangements, non-negligent harm insurance is only covered for all CTIMPs and other non-CTIMP interventional studies.
+UCL's insurance policy provides for negligent and non-negligent harm for all studies but in line with current sponsor's arrangements, non-negligent harm insurance is only covered for Clinical Trials of Investigational Medicinal Product (CTIMPs) and other non-CTIMP interventional studies.
 All other studies will be covered for negligent harm cover only.
 However, if this study is being carried out in a hospital, the hospital continues to have a duty of care to the participant of the study.
 University College London does not accept liability for any breach in the hospital's duty of care, or any negligence on the part of hospital employees.
 This applies whether the hospital is a NHS Trust or otherwise.